dylan-lang/opendylan/documentation/getting-started/source/model/index.rst

 -  If the project or any of its subprojects has changed, then the project is relinked.

-*Note:* To ensure change propagation according to these rules, you should always increment the major version number of a project after altering any macro definitions in it.
+.. note:: To ensure change propagation according to these rules, you should always increment the major version number of a project after altering any macro definitions in it.

 Linkers
 -------